NordicPlayground/nrf52-hardware-startup-hands-on/readme.md

-Hardware Startup London – Hands On
+#Hardware Startup London – Hands On

-1. Download the example zip from GitHub using this link.
+1. Download the example zip.
 2. Extract the example zip to <SKD-folder>/examples/peripheral.
 3. Open the project found in ble_app_uart/pca10040/s132/arm5_no_packs in Keil
 4. Edit the DEVICE_NAME from “Nordic_UART” to a name of your choosing, but with the same length.